balram7878/Web-Development-Learning/Backend/readme.md

 * Variables declared with var are hoisted and initialized with undefined.
 * Variables declared with let and const are hoisted but remain uninitialized, and are placed in the Temporal Dead Zone (TDZ).
 * Function declarations are fully hoisted along with their definitions.

+---

+# Servers

+- A server can be either hardware or software.
+- it is a system that listens for incoming request and respond to them.
+- web servers are powerful physical machines usually located in data centers.
+- A software server (Node.js express, Apache, python flask) is a program that run on hardware server.

+> Why you can't rely on your local machine as a server

+- It's fine for local testing or very few users.
+- But it is not suitable for large scale application.
+- It can't handles high traffic or scaled infinitely.
+- your machine must stay online 24\*7.

+> Hosting on cloud services

+- Cloud providers like AWS (Amazon web service), Azure, Heroku, vercel etc. are offer powerful server machines (hardware).
+You only need to deploy your code (HTML, CSS, JS, database, backend) onto these machines.
+- These services charge based on usage (bandwidth, storgae, compute).

+> A Socket a combination of a port number and an IP address.
+It enable communication b/w a server and a client.

+# Why port number matters: -

+- Your device run multiple applications, each using a different port (browser, youtube, whatsapp)
+- A port ensure that the response from the server reaches to the correct application.
+  > Examples of default ports:
+- HTTP → 80
+- HTTPS → 443

+## Client IP:Client Port <----> Server IP:Server Port

+# Duplex Communication

+- Full-Duplex: Both parties can send and receive data at the same time (like a phone call).
+- Half-Duplex: Only one party can send data at a time (like a walkie-talkie).

+# webSocket and webRTC

+- webSocket and webRTC both enables two-way communication (duplex),both parties can receive or send the data at a time.
+- webSocket is a protocol that enables two-way (full-duplex) communication b/w a client and a server.
+It start with aa HTTP handshake then upgrade the connection to webSocket, once upgrade the communication is done directly over a single TCP connection - no more HTTPs.

+* webRTC enable direct real-time peer-to-peer communication (support audio,video,file sharing) b/w clients.
+* However it still needs a signaling server for initial setup, where it exchange info like IP, port, encryption keys.

+---

+# Monolithic and Microservices

+- Monolithic architecture means your entire application build as a single unit.
+All features- UI, authentication, payment, database access - are bundles together in one codebase, one deployable unit.
+- Microservices means breaks down your application into small, independent services, where each service is responsible for one functionality.

+- API is interface b/w two systems that allow to communicate with each other.
+- API are set of rules that enable communication b/w two different software components with each other.

+---

+## Express

+> > Express.js is a backend web application framework built on top of Node.js

+> Why use Express.js

+- It simplifes writing server code in Node.js
+- makes routing, middleware and request/response handling more efficient.

+# HTTP (Hyper Text Transfer Protocol)

+- It is a communication protocol used for transferring data b/w a client (like your browser) and a server.
+- It is stateless - each request is treated as independently
+- Follows request/response model.
+- Uses methods like GET, POST, PATCH, PUT, DELETE

+# HTTP methods

+- Get: read data from the server
+- Post: send new data to the server
+- Patch: update existing data (full replace)
+- Put: update part of the data (partial update)
+- Delete: remove data from the server

+# CRUD Operations

+- It represent four basic operations of persistent storage (Database)
+  > Create - POST - Add new data
+  > Read - GET - Retrive existing data
+  > Update - PATCH/PUT - Modify existing data
+  > Delete - DELETE - Remove data

+# Nodemon

+- It is a tool that automatically restart your Node.js server whenever you make change in your files.